Are You One of the Elite 30% Who Can Touch Type?

 Although typing ability might differ across various age groups, there is clear evidence that the abundance of computers around us cannot solve the problem of learning touch typing on its own.

-• Among 18-30 year olds, almost half can touch type fluently.
+• Among 18-30 year olds, every other person cannot touch type fluently.
 For those above 30 years old, the percentage of touch typists is lower.

 • Overall, a dismal 60-70% of people in the US still “hunt and peck” type using only a limited number of fingers and needing to peek at the keyboard at least several times a minute.